 1. Take your child to a museum

-France has produced some of the most talented artists, such as Monet and Renoir.
-Check your local museum’s schedule to see when it is featuring a French-inspired exhibition and bring your child along.
+Italy has had a huge influence in the local history of the North East and the UK as a whole.
+Check your local museum’s schedule to see when it is featuring an Italian-inspired exhibition and take your child along.
 The admission for children is typically free.

-Celebrating important French holidays, such as Bastille Day, will teach your child about French history.
+Celebrating important Italian holidays, such as Ferragosto, will teach your child about Italian history.
 Celebrate by making some fun crafts or taking part in holiday traditions.
 Similar to the Fourth of July, the French display fireworks.

-Familiarize your child with French cuisine by having him or her help you whip up a traditional French meal.
-Your child can channel their inner Julia Child with traditional French dishes, such as quiche and crème brûlée.
+Familiarize your child with Italian cuisine by having him or her help you whip up a traditional Italian meal.
+Your child can channel their inner Gino D'acampo with traditional Italian dishes, such as pizza, or pasta.

-Fire up Netflix and host a French movie night with your family.
-Here are some kid-friendly French movies you and your child can enjoy: “A Monster in Paris,” “The Red Ballon,” and “Tintin and the Lake of Sharks.”
+Fire up Netflix and host an Italian movie night with your family.
+Here are some kid-friendly movies you and your child can enjoy: try "Kung Fu Panda" or "White Fang".

 Do you have a Pandora or Spotify account?
-Download some French songs to listen to while at home or on the road.
-Listening to French music will help familiarize your child with French accents and pronunciations.
+Download some Italian songs to listen to while at home or on the road.
+Listening to Italian music will help familiarize your child with Italian accents and pronunciations.

-You can download and print dozens of free French crosswords and word searches for your child.
-He or she will have fun playing, while simultaneously learning French vocabulary and simple sentences.
+You can download and print dozens of free Italian crosswords and word searches for your child.
+He or she will have fun playing, while simultaneously learning Italian vocabulary and simple sentences.
 Keep a stack in the car for long road trips.

-Purchase a French colouring book for.
+Purchase an Italian colouring book.
 These colouring books will spark your child’s creativity, while helping him or her learn various vocabulary words and themes.

-There are a ton of beginner French books.
-Le Petit Prince is one of the most well-known French children’s books.
+There are a ton of beginner Italian books.
+The adventures of Pinocchio is one of the most well-known children’s books.
 You can find the book in almost any book shop or online.

-This French activity is played exactly like the original Hangman version, except you are using French vocabulary words and phrases instead of English
+This activity is played exactly like the original Hangman version, except you are using Italian vocabulary words and phrases instead of English.

 Individual Liberty –